Attendant care provider guidelines

 What we can pay for

-We can help pay the reasonable cost of attendant care services, with approval, when required as a result of an accepted transport accident injury.
+We can pay the reasonable cost of attendant care services, with approval, when required as a result of an accepted transport accident injury.

-We can help pay the reasonable cost of attendant carer travel when accompanying a client to a transport accident injury related hospital, medical or rehabilitation appointment.
+We can pay the reasonable cost of attendant carer travel when accompanying a client to a transport accident injury related hospital, medical or rehabilitation appointment.
 Our approval is required before travel can be paid for a carer.

 The agency will need to submit a Support Plan that details the attendant care program expected to best meet the client’s individual support needs.